Problem of universals: James

 William James learned about pragmatism from his friend Peirce (though the understanding thereof at which he ultimately arrived was not to Peirce's taste: he came to complain that James had "kidnapped" the term, and to call himself a "pragmaticist" instead).
-Though James certainly agreed with Peirce and against Berkeley that general ideas exist as a psychological fact, he was an anti-realist—conceptualist—in his ontology:
+Though James certainly agreed with Peirce and against Berkeley that general ideas exist as a psychological fact, he was an anti-realist (a conceptualist) in his ontology:

 Our doctrine, therefore, of the 'fringe' (Note: "Let us use the words psychic overtone, suffusion, or fringe, to designate the influence of a faint brain-process upon our thought, as it makes it aware of relations and objects but dimly perceived. [...
 T]he fringe, as I use the word, [...] is part of the object cognized, – substantive qualities and things appearing to the mind in a fringe of relations.") leads to a perfectly satisfactory decision of the nominalistic and conceptualistic controversy, so far as it touches psychology.
 We must decide in favor of the conceptualists, and affirm that the power to think things, qualities, relations, or whatever other elements there may be, isolated and abstracted from the total experience in which they appear, is the most indisputable function of our thought. [...]
 After abstractions, universals!
 The 'fringe,' which lets us believe in the one, lets us believe in the other too.